M4G4K4/cyberwatchportal-api/README.md

 Cyber watch is a platform that automatacly assess website security, and represent it in a easy to read score to every user make their decision to trust or not on the website.

+Makes use of rabbitMQ to send events to [https://github.com/M4G4K4/cyber_watch_analyzer](README.md), this project is reponsible of executing all the scans to the website received using some cli and others tools.

 ## Development

 The first time, is needed to run